wongpiwat/trust-location/README.md

 # Trust Location

 A Flutter plugin for detecting mock location on Android device.
+(Supports only high accuracy location mode) Please enable high accuracy in Android settings before using this plugin.
+[Read more](https://support.google.com/nexus/answer/3467281?hl=en)

 ## Installation